 Dry Cleaning

-Dry cleaning plays a crucial in suit care.
-However, it’s important to use it wisely.
 Dry clean your blazer only when there is visible dirt or unpleasant odors that have built up, as excessive cleaning can cause the fabric to deteriorate.
 We recommend dry cleaning no more than four times a year for blazers.

 When it comes to trousers, dry clean them no more than once a month, especially if you wear them frequently.
 This approach helps maintain the fabric’s integrity and extends the life of your tailored suits.